bradfrost/atomic-design/chapter-5.md

 <div class="editor">
 {% capture m %}
-Ed: There’s a lot of bold and emphasis within bold in the section above.
-Chances are, you don’t need them.
-They’re a typographic hammer to crack a semantic nut.
-You make your points forcefully enough without having to jab the reader in the eye.
-I’ve left them in, however, as you may feel the points are important enough to warrant it.
+Ed: There’s a lot of bold and even emphasis within bold in the section above; indeed, in this whole chapter.
+Chances are, you don’t need to try so hard – it’s a typographic hammer to crack a semantic nut.
+You make your points effectively and eloquently enough without having to jab the reader in the eye.
+I’ve left it all in, however, as you may feel the points are important enough to warrant it.
 Up to you.
 {% endcapture %}
 {{ m | markdownify }}
 </div>